 You can also change a track's patch in the Track/Bus Inspector, which is a vertically expanded version of the current track's controls at the far left side of the Track view.
-The current track is the one with the gold title bar.
-Whichever track's controls that you click becomes the current track.
+Click a track to make it the current track.
 For example, to change the Piano track's patch, click the Patch button in the Piano track's Track/Bus Inspector and choose a new patch from the menu.
 The Patch button is just below the Bank button.
 You can hide or show the Track/Bus Inspector by pressing i on your computer keyboard.